draaaa/Paintball-Player-Scraper/README.md

 absolute

 > 1. sorting data by user-chosen value < kind of already done, can be ironed out

+>> 1a. sorting method based on integers is reversed, will fix soon

 > 2. teams and rosters from specific years and events

 ambitions maybes